dariomlopez/python/README.md

-# Practicing Python language with exercises
+# Practicing Python with exercises